softdev1029/sportradar/README.md

 `npm start`

-Now you can get NHL data.
+Now you can get sportradar-advanced-challenge data.